Weird-Ghosts/www/content/faq/index.md

 ---
-title: Questions Asked and Answered (md)
+title: Weird Ghosts FAQ
 description:
 ---

-::hero
-Default slot text

-#description
-This will be rendered inside the `description` slot.
+::page-header
+Questions Asked and Answered
 ::

+::faq-with-toc

 #### What is the size of your grants and investments?

 [](https://weirdghosts.ca/#size-of-investments)

-Our Baby Ghosts fund provides a $20,000 grant and 4 months of community mentorship to develop your studio.
+Our Baby Ghosts fund provides a $25,000 grant and 6 months of community mentorship to develop your studio.
 Our Early fund provides up to $150,000 for studio development (funds may be used in part for project/game development, but should mainly fund studio development roles and activities).

 #### What is the eligibility criteria for studios applying for funding from Weird Ghosts?